consiglionazionaledellericerche/jscontact-tools/README.md

 The conversion is executed according to the following rules:

-1. The conversion is based on the content of the [JSContact I-Ds](#drafts).
+1. The conversion is based on the content of the [JSContact RFCs](#jscontact-rfcs).

-2. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) as well as the additonal components defined in [RFC9554](https://datatracker.ietf.org/doc/RFC9554/) are matched.
+2. The card components (i.e. properties, parameters or values) considered in the [Other RFCs](#other-rfcs) as well as the additonal components defined in [RFC9554](https://datatracker.ietf.org/doc/RFC9554/) are matched.

 3. An unmatched property is converted into an entry of the topmost Card `vCardProps` map.
 The following unmatched properties are considered:
     CLIENTPIDMAP